 6.3.1.
-Change in ambient noise levels along the B4 and within Rosh Pinah and Lüderitz's designated road networks
+Change in Ambient noise levels along the B4 and within Oranjemund to Rosh Pinah

-Transportation activities and related increases in traffic flow along the designated route, from the Refinery to the Port of Lüderitz will change as a result of an increase in noise levels emanating from the road use.
-A noise impact assessment was conducted out to determine baseline conditions and suitable mitigation measures to manage noise related impacts.
+Transportation activities and related increases in traffic flow along the designated route from the Oranjemund border post to the Namzinc Refinery will change and increase in noise levels emanating from the road use.
+A noise impact assessment was carried out to determine baseline conditions and suitable mitigation measures to manage noise related impacts.